 Go Over What Happens if You Get Caught Without a License

-What happens if you get caught driving with an expired license in California?
 If the police pulled you over for driving without a valid license in California, you can face serious fines and jail time.
+An experienced lawyer can review the penalties you may face for driving without a license in California and minimize or dismiss the charges.

 You need to build a strong defense against the charges so you won’t be without a license for an extended period.
 Contact us to learn more about this criminal offense and its potential consequences.
 Call or fill out our online contact form to get started.